 Following are our suggestions for where to find the best birding spots.
 Most of these areas have confirmed sightings of more than 200 species of birds.
 Some have as many as 300.
 Generally, they are located along streams & rivers or in forested mountain canyons.

 Just to get you started, you might want to watch the short video we created featuring John Ashley’s fine bird photographs.

-Portal is a tiny community on the eastern slope of the Chiracahuas and is a very popular birding area.
+Portal is a tiny community on the eastern slope of the Chiricahuas and is a very popular birding area.
 In fact, there are places of lodging that cater specifically to the needs and interests of birders.
-Click here to go to our feature on Portal and the Forest Service Road 42 over the mountain to Chiricahua National Monument, about a two hour drive if you don’t stop to watch for birds & critters.
+Click here to go to our feature on Portal and the Forest Service Road 42 over the mountain to Chiricahua National Monument, about a two-hour drive if you don’t stop to watch for birds & critters.

 Cave Creek Ranch is one of those places that caters to birders.
-So far, we have only stayed at the Portal Lodge, which was OK, (small, sparse rooms but clean) and convenient for our road trip in April 2012.
+We have not stayed there, but we did stay at the Portal Lodge, which was OK, (small, sparse rooms but clean) and convenient for our road trip in April 2012.
 Portal Lodge has a small store and restaurant, the only ones in this area for miles.
 But, there is no gas station nearby, so plan accordingly.
 And no, the pumps at Rodeo down the hill across the New Mexico border are not always operational either.

 The most important item you can purchase at the Portal Store is a Xerox copy of a local area map for $0.25.
 Very handy.

 Five miles further up Cave Creek is the Southwestern Research Station, a working research center that offers accommodations and classes certain times of the year.